pranamesh/pranamesh.github.io/_pages/team.md

 {% include base_path %}

+**PhD positions available**: I am looking for motivated students with strong academic background intererested to work on exciting real-world intelligent transportation systems problems related to machine learning, computer vision, and large-scale data anlaytics.
+Interested candidates can contact me via email along with their CV and research interests.

 # M. Tech students
 ### 1. Shivom Bhargava
 Shivom is a second year masters student in civil engineering who joined the group in June 2020.
 He is working on computer vision based low light object detection.